FAQs – Students’ University Options

 Yes.
-You do not have to provide details about the incident or participate in an investigation conducted by the Title IX Coordinator to receive support services or request interim measures.
+You do not have to provide details about the incident or participate in an investigation conducted by the Title IX Coordinator to receive support services or request supportive measures.

 Is there a way to get help avoiding the other person or persons on campus?

 There are options on which the Title IX Coordinator will work to assist you, with assistance from Campus Police and the Dean of Students.
 If you live in the same residence hall, apartment, or townhouse complex as the alleged offender and would like to discuss alternative housing accommodations, the Title IX Coordinator will assist you, working with the Director of Residence Life and the Dean of Students.

 If you are in the same class as the person about whom you have a concern involving sexual misconduct, the Title IX Coordinator can assist you, working with the Dean of Students, your course instructors, and Records and Registration on class schedules, deadline extensions, or petitions for withdrawal from a class without a penalty.